iamketan56/All-About-CPP-Langauage-Coding-/README.md

 <b>25.Inheritance</b><br>
 In object-oriented programming, inheritance is the mechanism of basing an object or class upon another object or class, retaining similar implementation.
 Also defined as deriving new classes from existing ones such as super class or base class and then forming them into a hierarchy of classes.<br>
 <br>
+<b>25.Access Specifers</b><br>
+C++ access specifiers are used for determining or setting the boundary for the availability of class members (data members and member functions) beyond that class.<br>
+For example, the class members are grouped into sections, private protected and public.
+These keywords are called access specifiers which define the accessibility or visibility level of class members.<br><br>

 </i>